Province of Zara

-The Province of Zara (Provincia di Zara) was a province of the Kingdom of Italy, officially from 1918 to 1947.
+The Province of Zara (Provincia di Zara; Zadarska provincija) was a province of the Kingdom of Italy, officially from 1918 to 1947.
 In 1941 it was enlarged and made part of the Italian Governorate of Dalmatia, during World War II, until 1943.

 Historical background

 Since the Middle Ages, the city of Zara was populated by Romance-speaking people (the Dalmatian Italians).
 Until the Treaty of Campo Formio it was the administrative capital of Venetian Dalmatia.
 Between 1805 and 1810 the city was part of the Napoleonic Kingdom of Italy.
-It would later become been the center of Italian irredentism in Dalmatia.
+It would later become the center of Italian irredentism in Dalmatia.
 In the Austro-Hungarian census of 1910, the city of Zara had an Italian population of 9,318 out of 13,438 inhabitants (69.3 percent).
 In 1921, the population grew to 17,075 inhabitants, of which 12,075 Italians (70.8 percent).
-In 1940 Zara had a population of nearly 25000, of which more than 23000 were Italians, according to Davide Rodogno and Olinto Mileta.
+In 1940 Zara had a population of nearly 25,000, of which more than 23,000 were Italians, according to Davide Rodogno and Olinto Mileta.

 In 1915 Italy entered World War I under the provisions set in the Treaty of London.
 In exchange for its participation with the Triple Entente and in the event of victory, Italy was to obtain Austro-Hungarian territory in northern Dalmatia, including Zara, Sebenico and most of the Dalmatian islands.
-At the end of the war, Italian military forces invaded Dalmatia and seized control of Zara, with Admiral Enrico Millo being proclaimed the "Governor of Dalmatia".
-Famous Italian nationalist Gabriele d'Annunzio supported the seizure of Dalmatia, and proceeded to Zara in an Italian warship in December 1918.
+At the end of the war, Italian military forces occupied Dalmatia and seized control of Zara, with Admiral Enrico Millo being appointed Governor of Dalmatia.
+Italian nationalist poet Gabriele d'Annunzio supported the annexation of Dalmatia, and sailed to Zara in an Italian warship in December 1918.

-During 1918, political life in Zara intensified.
+During 1918, political turmoil in Zara intensified.
 The dissolution of Austria-Hungary led to the renewal of national conflicts in the city.
-With the arrival of the Royal Italian Army in the city within the framework of the occupation of the eastern Adriatic on 4 November 1918, the Italian faction (that was the huge majority in the city) gradually assumed control, a process which was completed on 5 December when it took over the governorship.
-With the Treaty of Versailles (28 June 1919) Italian claims on Dalmatia contained in the Treaty of London were nullified, but later on the agreements between Italy and the Kingdom of Serbs, Croats and Slovenes (later Kingdom of Yugoslavia) set in the Treaty of Rapallo (12 November 1920) gave Zara with other small local territories to Italy.
+With the arrival of the Royal Italian Army in the city within the framework of the occupation of the eastern Adriatic on 4 November 1918, the Italian faction (which was the majority in the city) gradually assumed control, a process which was completed on 5 December when it took over the governorship.
+With the Treaty of Versailles (28 June 1919) Italian claims on Dalmatia contained in the Treaty of London were nullified, but later on the agreements between Italy and the Kingdom of Serbs, Croats and Slovenes (later Kingdom of Yugoslavia) set in the Treaty of Rapallo (12 November 1920) gave Zara and a small portion of surrounding territory to Italy.